 To Salt the Salmon

-Evenly distribute 1–2 Tbsp sake on 1.3 lb skin-on Japanese-style salmon fillets and coat well.
+Evenly sprinkle 1–2 Tbsp sake on 1.3 lb skin-on Japanese-style salmon fillets and coat well.
 Set aside for 10 minutes.

-First, sprinkle some of the 3 Tbsp Diamond Crystal kosher salt on the skin.
+Sprinkle some of the 3 Tbsp Diamond Crystal kosher salt on the skin.
 Then, sprinkle the remainder of the salt on both sides of the fillets.
-Tip: I use 5% salt concentration in this recipe.
+Nami's Tip: I use 5% of the salmon's weight in salt.
 In Japan, the salt concentration ranges from 3% to 8% or more; see the blog post for more information.

-If you have any leftover salt, use it on the skin.
-Press the salt onto the skin with your hand.
+If you have any leftover salt, press it onto the skin with your hand.

 To Pack and Marinate

-Line the bottom of an airtight container with a paper towel.
-This will absorb the moisture that the salt will draw out from the fish.
-Place a few of the salted fillets in the container in a single layer.
-Then, lay another sheet of paper towel on top of the fillets.
+Line the bottom of an airtight container with a paper towel to absorb the moisture released from the fish.
+Place a few salted fillets in the container in a single layer.
+Then, lay another paper towel on top.

 Repeat for the second and third layers of fillets, as needed.